Welcome to Vamos

 undertaker

 The undertaker is an implementation of our preprocessor and configuration analysis approaches.
 It can check the structure of your preprocessor directives against different configuration models to find blocks than can't be selected or deselected.
-Furthermore, the tool provides the functionality to tailor a given Linux kernel to specific use cases (UndertakerTailor).

 Download